Since July 2019, Email DLP has implemented the following sending limits per tenant or per user.

 For example, if myname@example.com is subject to a restriction, sub-addresses such as myname+work@example.com or myname+news@example.com will also be treated as the same address and subject to the restriction.

-Generally, "sub-addressing" is also called "plus addressing," a feature where adding a "+" and any string to the local part of the email address (before the "@") will still deliver to the original email address.
+Generally, "sub-address" is also called "plus addressing," a feature that allows delivery to the original email address even if you add a "+" and any string to the local part (before the @) of the email address.

 For more details about sub-addresses, please refer to the following article.